What is a transverse flute?

 - Type of plates: Closed.

 Philipp Hammig is the German company with the longest tradition in the manufacture of wooden transverse recorders.
 Their wooden transverse recorders are of the highest quality and unique in the world.
-Many of the offerings in this market are very inexpensive keyless transverse recorders for the lower end of the range, but the Philipp Hammig 658/2/R Holzflöte Reform and the instruments of this manufacturer in general are of the highest quality.
+Many of the options in this market are very inexpensive keyless transverse recorders for the lower end of the range, but the Philipp Hammig 658/2/R Holzflöte Reform and the instruments of this manufacturer in general are of the highest quality.
 We reveal their secrets to you below…

 Hammig features a traditional design that incorporates the E mechanism with the sun key misaligned for better ergonomics.
 In addition, it has a do foot for greater versatility.

 The truth is that, although there are many more expensive wooden flutes with excellent reputations, the Philipp Hammig 658/2/R is the best value for money from our perspective.
-In this way, we believe that it has nothing to envy to the more expensive series that at times touch the unnecessary luxury.

 The materials of this instrument are of the highest quality, the design is the most consistent on the market and in the purest Boehm style.
 In addition, its sound is the most balanced you will find in this price range and above.
 We recommend it for professional flutists who want and can afford a flute of this high quality.
 Find the best price at Thomann.